platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 In socio-environmental sciences, models are frequently used as tools to represent, understand, project and predict the behaviour of these complex systems.
 The degree of a model's formalization ranges from conceptual to mathematical equations to implementation in software, and--by definition--all of these models are purpose-driven simplifications of the system they represent [@Stachowiak1973;@Romanowska2015].
 We here concentrate on socio-environmental models implemented in software, and there are many of those out there: Currently the CoMSES Network lists 1117 models [@Comses2024codebase]; @Janssen2015 asked 42 modelers about their inventory of aquatic ecosystem models and came up with a list of 278 different models, more than a decade after @Benz2001 counted some 1360 ecological models.

 So models are plenty and omnipresent in our field.
 But despite their undoubted value, the approaches taken have been criticised as "unscientific", as they often escape the requirement of falsifiability beyond the conceptual stage: the code may be verifiable only within certain accuracy ranges but not universally; the model may be validated only in site-specific application but not universally [@Refsgaard2004].
 So all we can do is to provide at best verified and validated models, and Good Modeling Practices (GMP) aim at ensuring this.
 Examples of such practices often named are: a clear purpose, a thorough domain understanding, going from simple to complex, ensuring reproducibility, exploring sensitivities and validation with good quality data [e.g., @Crout2008].
 The first reference to this may have been by @Smagorinsky1982, who claimed that "under any cirumstance, good modeling practise demands an awareness of the sensitivity ... to parametrization" (p.16).
-Good Modeling Practise became widespread early in the field of hydrology, with the first handbook on the topic by @VanWaveren1999; it has since been applied to all areas of socio-environmental sciences and has been adopted in community standards such as the Overview, Design, Detail (ODD) documentation protocol and its derivatives [@Grimm2006;@Grimm2010;@Grimm2020].
+From here on, Good Modeling Practise were elaborated and became widespread in the field of hydrology, with the first handbook on the topic by @VanWaveren1999; it has since been applied to all areas of socio-environmental sciences and has been adopted in community standards such as the Overview, Design, Detail (ODD) documentation protocol and its derivatives [@Grimm2006;@Grimm2010;@Grimm2020].

 <!-- No good transition yet from prior paragraph -->